vpavlenko/vpavlenko/README.md

 Everything I do I test on Chrome desktop (Mac OS).
 I'll happily accept pull requests fixing the UI glitches on other setups.

 Insitutionally, I consider myself doing a PhD in the pedagogy of music theory.
 However, I'm not affiliated with any institution 💀🤡.
 I hate bureaucratical systems, hierarchies and the human struggle inside capitalism.
+Also, I love cultural anthropology.